Eragon (video game): Releases

 The console and PC versions of the game are very similar, focusing on the same style of gameplay.
 However, the Xbox 360 edition features two exclusive levels.
 One is on foot as Eragon, and Saphira is controlled in the second mission.
-It also features the Kull: an enemy from the novels.
+It also features the Kull, an enemy from the novels.
 However, there are differences between their description in the novels and their appearance in the games.
-In the books they are eight feet tall and wield the same weapons as other Urgals, but the game depicts them as twelve-foot-tall brutes wielding flaming clubs.
+In the books, they are eight feet tall and wield the same weapons as other Urgals, but the game depicts them as twelve-foot-tall brutes wielding flaming clubs.

 The handheld games are significantly different from the PC and console versions.
 The Game Boy Advance game centers on role-playing rather than combat, whilst the PSP game focuses on multiplayer action and aerial dragon levels.
 The DS edition uses its touchscreen in the battle system.

-A version was released for the mobile phone.
+Another version was released for mobile phones.
 It allows alternate control of Eragon and Saphira, but unlike the console versions it allows multiple paths to be taken whilst still following the main storyline and allows customization of the playable character (in terms of skills which can be selected).
 The mobile game also provides a cheat code which, when entered into the console versions, causes the "fury mode" to become available.
 The Official Strategy Guide was published by Primagames and authored by Eric Mylonas.
-On December 6, 2006 a preview of the guide was made available from the Sierra webpage.
+On December 6, 2006, a preview of the guide was made available from the Sierra webpage.

-Critical reception
+Reception

 Eragon received "mixed or average" reviews according to review aggregator sites Metacritic and GameRankings.

 GameSpot rated the game 4.2 out of 10, and GameSpy gave it a similar score of 2 out of 5.
 PC Gamer UK slated the PC version of the game, describing the plot as "thinner than hospital undies", complaining about the tedious and repetitive side-scrolling action.
 They ended up summarising it as "a profoundly uninspiring tie-in" and gave it 53%.
 IGN came to a similar conclusion, primarily criticising the poor camera, unsophisticated combat and shortness.
 They rated the game 4.7 out of a possible 10.

 However, the handheld versions of the game generally received more positive reviews.
 The Nintendo DS version received a positive review from IGN, who praised it for its "solid gameplay, enjoyable quests, being long for a movie license, and having thorough menu and tutorial system".
 It received 7.5 out of a possible 10.
 IGN said that it is surprisingly well developed for a Nintendo DS game.